PERFECTN0THING/READ/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

 ## ⋆˚࿔ BYI ᝰ.ᐟ :
-⋆˚꩜｡ ⋮ ⸝⸝booping and kissing is fine but please ask before c+h with me . if you're a friend please ask before going to my location , as it can be annoying to me when people show up directly to where i am without warning and sometimes i'm just not in the mood to talk to friends . i am ***NOT*** comfy with kys/die jokes , please refrain from making them with me . if i'm comfortable with you i might make freaky/sexual jokes a lot , but if you aren't okay with this i'll stop . i switch fandoms a lot and it's hard for me to stick to a single one unless i'm really into it , so please only bmf if you'll still talk to me even if we have diff fandoms . i have autism + social anxiety and i have trouble socializing . i often struggle with knowing what to say in convos . i'm sorry if i seem dry/uninterested/rude , i don't mean to seem that way i'm just extremely socially awkward . once you get to know me better i start becoming more energetic and social though . i'm like extremely shy so i rarely interact first but don't be afraid to int with me please i want more friends ^^' .⸝⸝
+⋆˚꩜｡ ⋮ ⸝⸝booping and kissing is fine but please ask before c+h with me . if you're a friend ***PLEASE*** ask before going to my location . i usually don't use tome tags , please lmk if you need them . i am ***NOT*** comfy with kys/die jokes , please refrain from making them with me . if i'm comfortable with you i might make freaky/sexual jokes a lot , but if you aren't okay with this i'll stop . i switch fandoms a lot and it's hard for me to stick to a single one unless i'm really into it , so please only bmf if you'll still talk to me even if we have diff fandoms . i social anxiety and i have lots of trouble socializing . i often struggle with knowing what to say in convos . i'm sorry if i seem dry/uninterested/rude , i don't mean to seem that way i'm just extremely socially awkward . once you get to know me better i start becoming more energetic and social though . i'm like extremely shy so i rarely interact first but don't be afraid to int with me please i want more friends ^^' .⸝⸝

 ## ⋆˚࿔ DNI ᝰ.ᐟ :
 ⋆˚꩜｡ ⋮ ⸝⸝basic criteria (lgbtphobes, racists, sexists, ableists, etc) , under 13/over 20 , roleplayers (unless friends) , tutorial ponies , dsmp fans , those who make fun of any of my interests , & those who regularly discuss proship/antiship discourse , sorry but it makes me uncomfortable . idc what you ship/enjoy in fiction but just don't drag me into discourse please .⸝⸝